sc-mitton/ishboxing/README.md

     - The winner of each round is whoever had the longest streak of dodging their opponent's punches
     - The overall winner is the best of 12 rounds
 4. Implement TURN server for certain network conditions
+5. Allow different sensativities for the match (how fast the user must react)